telerik/winforms-docs/map/providers/bingmaps/bingrestmapprovider.md

 |__EnableCaching__|Gets or set a value whether the caching is enabled.|
 |__TileDownloader__|Gets or sets the tile downloader.|

->note The **ImagerySet**.*OrdnanceSurvey* is only visible in the Great Britain area and in between zoom levels of 10 and 17.
+>tip The **ImagerySet**.*OrdnanceSurvey* is only visible in the Great Britain area and in between zoom levels of 10 and 17.

 # Methods